Compensation for Facial Injuries From a Minnesota Crash

 Why Might Insurance Companies Try to Avoid Paying for Facial Injuries?

 Insurance companies often try to avoid paying for facial injuries to protect their bottom line.
-They know these injuries can be complex, potentially leading to higher payouts.
+They know these injuries can be costly and complex, potentially leading to higher payouts.

 Here are some other reasons insurers might resist compensating facial injury claims: